Spending just 2 days in San Francisco is almost cruel!

 Of course, if you have longer there are loads more things to do including these fabulous highlights and off-the-beaten-track things to do in San Francisco that has something for everyone from kids to adults and everyone in between!

-There are so many things to in San Francisco, but if you’re like me, you hate to rush from pillar to post seeing as much as possible and pulverising your feet into stumps.
-So don’t rush off and try and tick all these suggestions all off.
+No need to rush off and try and tick all these suggestions all off.
 Sometimes just sitting with a clam chowder in a sourdough bread bowl at Fisherman’s Wharf and people watching for a couple of hours is the perfect thing to do!

-In this post I have written my 36-hour itinerary, which works for a weekend away too, for those who really do want to see all the highlights.
+In this post I have written my weekend itinerary for those who really do want to see all the highlights.
 If you have more time you might be interested some great weekend trips from San Francisco.

-I have been several times to San Francisco and this time my husband and I brought our friends for just one night on our way to Chicago.
+This time though my husband and I brought our friends for just one night/two days on our way to Chicago.
 They had never been here before, so it was all about the San Francisco heroes for us!